soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 - `pleroma_background_image` - sets the background image of the user.
 - `discoverable` - if true, discovery of this account in search results and other services is allowed.
 - `actor_type` - the type of this account.
+- `accepts_chat_messages` - if false, this account will reject all chat messages.

 ### Pleroma Settings Store